spierala/mini-rx-store/README.md

 Inside of that function you can compose the new feature state.

 Alternatively `setState` accepts a new state object directly.

+For better logging in the JS Console / Redux Dev Tools you can provide an optional name to the `setState` function:

+`this.setState({ showProductCode }, 'showProductCode');`

 #### Create an Effect with `createEffect`